-You can access Device Detective by navigating to Device Detective in the main Relay left-hand navigation bar.
+You can access Device Detective by navigating to the More > Device Detective from the main navigation menu.

-Device Detective lists all of your devices, the date they were last connected to the network, their location (if enabled), and their last IP Address.
+Device Detective lists all of your devices, the date they were last connected to the network, their location (if enabled), their last IP Address, and serial number.

-2. Last Seen : The date the device was last connected to the internet.
+Last Seen: The date the device was last connected to the internet.

-You can sort devices in ascending or descending order by Name, Last Seen, Near, and IP Address by clicking the column headers.
+You can sort devices in ascending or descending order by Name, Last Seen, Near, IP Address, and serial number by clicking the column headers.
 You can navigate from one page to the next by clicking the gray navigational buttons or manually inputting the page number into the number field.

-You can search for a specific device in the top-left search box (we searched for your Test device in the example below.)
+Search for a specific device in the top-left search box.

-Clicking on a device under the Name column opens up the device information and settings box on the right-hand side.
+Clicking on a device under the Name column opens up the device information and settings panel.

 Here, you can:

-1. Rename the device by clicking the edit icon.
+- Rename the device by clicking the edit (pencil) icon.

-2. Remove the device from the list by pressing the Remove from List button.
+- Remove the device from the list with the Remove from List button.

-3. Exit out of the device information and settings box and return to the full Device Detective list
+- Close (X) the device information and settings panel and return to the full Device Detective list.

-4. See the latest known device location on a zoomable Google map.
-This can help you track your lost or missing device.
+- View the latest known device location on a Google map.

 Syncing Device Detective to Google Admin